runwayml/learn/docs/create-with-runwayml/generate.md

 # Generate Media

 You can use models directly of inside the RunwayML app or interact with models through [network protocols](https://learn.runwayml.com/#/how-to/network).
 The pre-trained models in this category generate synthetic outputs based on specific training data, such as photorealistic images and coherent text.
-Visit [RunwayML Experiments](https://runwayml.com/madewith/) for ideas about how to use these models.
+Visit [Projects Made with RunwayML](https://runwayml.com/madewith/) for ideas about how to use these models.

 ?> Models are added to the RunwayML app often, and this page does not necessarily respresent the full list.
 Contributions, demos, and tutorials are welcome!